You’ve heard the term thrown around quite a bit, but do you know what exactly inbound marketing is? If not, read on for a crash course.

 The final stage of the inbound marketing methodology is delight, and will help you turn your customers into evangelists and promoters of your brand – you can’t forget about people once they become customers!
 You likely already know quite a bit about them, so continue to send them information and content you think they’ll find helpful and interesting.
 Utilize smart content that’s tailored for this specific audience, so that you’re not serving them the same content that you’d show a first-time site visitor.

 Now, you should have a general overview of what inbound marketing is and the four stages that make up the inbound marketing methodology.
-If you’re interested in learning more, download our free 30-minute on-demand webinar, What is Inbound Marketing?
-During the webinar, Pyxl goes into more detail on inbound marketing, but if you still have questions, feel free to contact us!
+But if you still have questions, feel free to contact us!